 GED or High School diploma

 Valid driver’s license or ability to obtain one during class

 Physical fitness level sufficient to do physical labor all day

 Willing to pursue and accept an entry level construction job

 - Course Length and Dates:

 The program is 11 weeks long so that you get trained and start working in your new career as soon as possible.
 Class times are Monday through Thursday from 9am to 5pm.
 The spring course runs March through May and the fall course runs August through November.
-The next course will be offered in August 2014.
+The next course will begin March 2, 2015.
 Applicants are encouraged to apply 6 months in advance.